qaismubeen/profit-calculator/README.md

 # Profit Calculator

-A clean, mobile-responsive web-based profit calculator built for Pakistani bank accounts and savings schemes.
-Calculates gross profit, withholding tax (WHT), and net profit based on principal amount, profit rate, and filer/non-filer tax category.
+A professional, fully-featured web-based profit calculator built for Pakistani bank accounts and savings schemes.
+Calculates gross profit, withholding tax (WHT), Zakat deductions, and net profit — with comparison, charting, break-even analysis, PDF export, and session history.

 Built as part of my hands-on development work alongside IT Operations and infrastructure experience in the Pakistan Air Force.